p2p-org/economy/posts/2020-05-21-p2p-increase.md

 For more than 5 months of hard work under a reduced fee, we **did not stop the development activity** in the COSMOS network.
 Here is a list of the **most significant achievements** that have been realised  for the Cosmos ecosystem:

 1. [P2P Dashboard](https://p2p.org/#dashboard-block) for Cosmos users:
-  * Track and predict users' rewards (more correctly than major explorers, check out our article on that - https://economy.p2p.org/lost-in-cosmos-explorers)
+   * Track and predict users rewards (more correctly than major explorers, check out our [article](https://economy.p2p.org/lost-in-cosmos-explorers))
    * Ledger delegation, redelegation, claim of rewards
    * Rewards Report for all Cosmos Hubs (1,2,3)
    * CSV reward report
 2. [9 articles](https://economy.p2p.org/category/cosmos) and users guides posted
 3. [Visualization of IBC handshakes](https://goz.p2p.org/) for the Game of Zones
 4. [Documentation](https://github.com/p2p-org/relayer/blob/master/docs/commands.md) and [dashboards](https://dash-goz.p2p.org/public/dashboards/PxNuUZv6XxsUwETE4iWhLiVEUIOiFlD3GJhPig6P?org_slug=default) for Game of Zones